Sonialyc/Bridging_Program_QA_Automation/README.md

-# Sonia's QA Automation Learning Repository
+# QA Automation Learning Repository

 Welcome to my QA Automation Learning Repository!
 This repository is dedicated to showcasing my journey as a QA Automation student, focusing on my Automating Tests for LinkedIn Website Project (test_LinkedIn_Project).
 It serves as a testament to my growth and progress in the field.